-- A. Patients with suspected exposure, but without symptoms, should be evaluated for decontamination but do not require further medical treatment. - B. If patients are seizing and have pinpoint pupils, excessive nasal/oral secretions, or muscle fasciculation (rippling tremors under skin), EMS providers should consider exposure to nerve agents (See Nerve Agent Protocol).
+- A. Patients with suspected exposure, but without symptoms, should be evaluated for decontamination but do not require further medical treatment. - B. If patients are seizing and have pinpoint pupils, excessive nasal/oral secretions, or muscle fasciculation (rippling tremors under skin), EMS personnel should consider exposure to nerve agents (See Nerve Agent Protocol).

-- A. Sodium thiosulfate and/or hydroxocobalamine may be carried by ALS services if the medication is permitted by the regional treatment protocols.
-The agency must report the amount carried to the regional EMS council, and the regional EMS council should coordinate the stocks of antidote with the regional counterterrorism task forces. - B. Until the patient has been properly decontaminated, all EMS providers who treat patients of suspected exposure to cyanide compounds should use Level B PPE, at a minimum.
-Level B PPE should only be used by providers with appropriate training.
+- A. Sodium thiosulfate may be carried by ALS ambulance services if the medication is permitted by the regional treatment protocols.
+The service must report the amount carried to the regional EMS council, and the regional EMS council should coordinate the stocks of antidote with the regional counterterrorism task forces. - B. Until the patient has been properly decontaminated, all EMS personnel who treat patients of suspected exposure to cyanide compounds should use Level B PPE.
+Level B PPE should only be used by personnel with appropriate training.

-- A. Additional sodium thiosulfate, if available - B. Additional hydroxocobalamine up to total of 10 gm, if available - C. Sodium bicarbonate for acidosis
+- A. Additional sodium thiosulfate - B. Sodium bicarbonate for acidosis

-- 1. In mass casualty incidents, oxygen and intravenous access should be prioritized to patients with symptoms of serious exposure if resources are limited. - 2.
-May repeat sodium thiosulfate with half of initial dose once if symptoms persist after 5-10 minutes.
+- 1. In mass casualty incidents, oxygen and intravenous access should be prioritized to patients with symptoms of serious exposure if resources are limited. - May repeat sodium thiosulfate with half of initial dose once if symptoms persist after 5-10 minutes.